Choose & Lose: Promoting Cesareans and Other Invasive Interventions

 Why would obstetricians use the rhetoric of women’s rights to get what they themselves want—a surgical birth?
 There are three compelling reasons.
 First, scheduling c-sections allows obstetricians to maintain their present overextended style of practice and bring the most time-consuming piece of it under control.
-They can split their time among seeing patients in the office, doing gynecological surgical procedures in the hospital and attending births, on a timetable of their choosing, and reduce the chance that they will be required to attend births at inconvenient times.
+They can split their time among seeing patients in the office, doing gynecological surgical procedures in the hospital, and attending births—on a timetable of their choosing—and reduce the chance that they will be required to attend births at inconvenient times.
 For some, it is perhaps their only chance to have a decent personal life.
-Vaginal birth takes twelve hours on average and happens twenty-four hours a day, seven days a week.
-C-section takes twenty minutes, and most of the time it can be conveniently scheduled.
+Vaginal birth takes 12 hours on average and happens 24 hours a day, seven days a week.
+C-section takes 20 minutes and most of the time it can be conveniently scheduled.
 Doctors may deny that they promote elective c-section for convenience, but their position is not believable.

 I appeared on the television program Good Morning America to debate the president of ACOG.
 When I suggested that obstetricians sometimes do things for their own convenience, the ACOG president indignantly replied that obstetricians never do things for their own convenience.
 However, we have proof to the contrary.
 Federal studies that analyze birth certificates tell us that the percentage of US births that happen Monday to Friday, nine to five, is rapidly increasing.
 Even “emergency” c-sections are more common Monday to Friday, nine to five.(4)